wenxin-liu/wenxin-studies-maths/README.md

 I am studying maths.

-This repository tracks the number of consecutive days for which I've been studying maths.
+This repository tracks the number of consecutive days I've been studying maths for.
 I update this repository daily.

 My streak started on 26/12/2022 and the current number of consecutive days is published on the page: